 In May 2019, we entered into an employment offer letter with Mr. Di Blasio upon his appointment as our Chief Revenue Officer.
 The agreement also provides that Mr. Di Blasio is eligible to participate in a sales incentive compensation plan which provides a cash bonus opportunity.
 Mr. Di Blasio is also eligible to participate in the employee benefits plans in which our other executives may participate.
 The agreement further provides that Mr. Di Blasio is entitled to certain equity awards, including annual target equity awards and a one-time new hire award.
 If we terminate Mr. Di Blasio's employment without cause or if Mr. Di Blasio terminates his employment for good reason, the agreement provides that Mr. Di Blasio will be entitled to receive a lump sum payment equal to 12 months of his then-current base salary.
 In addition Mr. Di Blasio shall receive an immediate lump sum payment equal to the cost he would have to pay for continuation of group health coverage under the Company's group health plan pursuant to the Company's obligations under applicable provisions of the Consolidated Omnibus Budget Reconciliation Act (commonly known as "COBRA") or any similar law assuming he were to elect to continue group health coverage as in effect for himself and his dependents immediately prior to Mr. Di Blasio's termination of employment.
 In addition, Mr. Di Blasio will be entitled to any other amounts or benefits previously accrued under our then applicable employee benefit plans, incentive plans or programs.
-Furthermore, the vesting of all stock options and stock awards held by Mr. Di Blasio shall immediately accelerate as for one year of additional vesting and any stock awards with performance conditions not yet determined shall be deemed earned at 100% of target.
+Furthermore, the vesting of all stock options and stock awards held by Mr. Di Blasio's employment by reason of death or disability, he will be entitled to any compensation earned but not yet paid, any stock options or awards shall immediately vest, and any stock awards with performance conditions not yet determined shall be deemed earned at 100% of target.
 If we terminate Mr. Di Blasio's employment by reason of death or disability, he will be entitled to any compensation earned but not yet paid, any stock options or awards shall immediately vest, and any stock awards with performance conditions not yet determined shall be deemed earned at 100% of target.
-The agreement also provides that, during his term of employment with us and for a period of one year following any termination of employment with us, Mr. Di Blasio may not (a) engage in, or have any interest in, or manage or operate any person, firm, corporation, partnership or business (whether as director, officer, employee, agent, representative, partner, security holder, consultant or otherwise) that engages in any business which then competes with any business of the Company or any subsidiary anywhere in the world (each, a "Competitor") (other than beneficial ownership of up to 5% of the outstanding voting stock of a publicly traded company); (b) induce any employee of the Company or its subsidiaries to terminate such employment or to become employed by any Competitor; or (c) contact, induce or attempt to induce any customer or potential customer (of which Mr. Di Blasio had actual knowledge) to purchase products or services from any entity other than the Company, or to cease being a customer of the Company.
+The agreement also provides that, during his term of employment with us and for a period of one year following any termination of employment with us, Mr. Di Blasio may not (a) engage in, or have any interest in, or manage or operate any person, firm, corporation, partnership or business (whether as director, officer, employee, agent, representative, partner, sec